 - the purpose of storing the data.

-What information must be provided to individuals when personal data is collected?
-If personal data is stored for non-commercial purposes for the first time without the data subject’s knowledge, he or she must be notified of:
+If personal data is stored for own purposes for the first time without the data subject’s knowledge, he or she must be notified of:

 - the storage;